 Leasehold land and buildings were revalued by Jide Taiwo and Co.
 Estate Surveyors & Valuers, Chartered Surveyors with Financial Reporting Council of Nigeria (FRCN) registration number FRC/2012/000000000254.
-The valuation was carried out on current open market valuation basis and it produced a fair value gain of Nil (31 March 2019: N8.5 million) which has been recognised in the statement of comprehensive income.
-The Director consider the carrying amount of investment properties to approximate their fair value.
+The valuation was carried out on current open market valuation basis and it produced a fair value gain of N26.7 million (31 March 2020: Nil) which has been recognised in the statement of comprehensive income.